philippe44/AirConnect/README.md

 - Pause, Stop, Next, Prev using native control application are sent to AirPlay client - once paused, "native" play will not work
 - Re-scan for new / lost players happens every 30s
 - A config file (default `config.xml`) can be created for advanced tweaking (a reference version can be generated using  the `-i [config file name]` command line)
-- Chromecast groups are supported. use -v to set the media volume factor for all devices (0.5 by default)
+- Chromecast groups are supported.
+Use -v to set the media volume factor for all devices (0.5 by default)
 - When you have more than one ethernet card, you case use `-b [ip]` to set what card to bind to.
 Note that 0.0.0.0 is not authorized
 - Use of -z disables interactive mode (no TTY) **and** self-daemonizes (use -p <file> to get the PID).
 Use of -Z only disables interactive mode
 - <strong>Do not daemonize (using & or any other method) the executable w/o disabling interactive mode (`-Z`), otherwise it will consume all CPU.
 On Linux, FreeBSD and Solaris, best is to use `-z`.
 Note that -z option is not available on MacOS or Windows</strong>